Adele is in London for homecoming gigs at BST Hyde Park music festival this weekend

 Is it possible to still get tickets for Adele’s setlist at BST Hyde Park 2022?

-Unfortunately, no, it’s not possible to still get tickets to see Adele at BST Festival as all of the tickets are now sold out.
+Unfortunately, all the tickets to see Adele at BST Festival are now sold out.

+You can, however, check verified ticket re-sale website Fanpass to see if anyone is selling tickets they can no longer use.

 What is the British Summer Time Festival?